csantabearing/lambda-huggingface/README.md

 ### III.1 Create an S3 model repository and launch an EC2 Instance

 1. Make sure that you have an active AWS account

 2. Select us-east-1 as the aws region for the remaining steps of the assignment.
   ![AWS region](/images/region_aws.png)

 3. Go to [S3 storage](https://s3.console.aws.amazon.com/s3/home?region=us-west-1)
-create a new bucket clicking "Create Bucket" and get the
+create a new bucket clicking "Create Bucket"

 4. Upload the traced model with the following folder structure:
 ```bash
     models